Skip to content

 scp [-346BCpqrTv] [-c cipher] [-F ssh_config] [-i identity_file] [-J destination] [-l limit] [-o ssh_option] [-P port] [-S program] source ... target

-Copy Files and Directories between two systems with SCP
+Copy files and directories between two systems

 scp file.txt username@ip_address:/remote/directory